Telofy/precise-altruism/README.md

     sudo aptitude remove python3-numpy  # Just to be sure sudo pip3 install numpy

+You may also have to install some packages globally:

+    sudo aptitude install python-scipy

 Then just execute the following commands and hope for the best.

     python3 bootstrap.py